SwiftGGTeam/the-swift-programming-language-in-chinese/LanguageGuide/Classes.rst

     << // someInstance : SomeClass = REPL.SomeClass

-However, you can use this initializer syntax only if all stored properties are set to initial values in the class definition and no custom initializers are defined.
+However, you can use this initializer syntax only if you set all of the stored properties in your class to initial values in the class definition.

 Unlike structures, classes do not have a default memberwise initializer.